Complexity of Model Testing for Dynamical Systems with Toric Steady States: Methods

 Fix a general real data point $u\in \RR^n$.
 The (positive weighted) squared Euclidean distance is strictly convex in $\RR^n$.
 By \cite[\S4.2]{FultonToric} (see also \cite[\S12.2]{CLS}) there exists a map $\mu:X_A\to \RR^d$ (called the algebraic \textit{moment map}) which is a homeomorphism from the nonnegative part of $X_A$, $(X_A)_{\geq 0}$, onto the polytope $P={\rm conv}(A)$.
 Further it is shown in \cite[\S4.2]{FultonToric} that the map $\mu$ induces a real analytic isomorphism between all points of $X_A\cap (\RR^*)^d$ and the relative interior of $P$, ${\rm int}(P)$.
 Similarly, the isomorphism induced by $\mu$ also gives an isomorphism between the torus orbit of a face and the relative interior of the face for any face of $P$.
-Since the set of real points in the polytope $P$ is a closed convex set it follows that $(X_A)_{\geq 0}$ is also a closed convex set with interior $(X_A)_{> 0}$.
-Let $\tilde{f}=f|_{(X_A)_{\geq 0}}$, since $f$ is strictly convex so is $\tilde{f}$.
-The domain of $\tilde{f}$ is a convex set, therefore there exists a unique point $ x^*\in (X_A)_{\geq 0}$ that minimizes $\tilde{f}$.
+Since the set of real points in the polytope $P$ is a closed compact set it follows that $(X_A)_{\geq 0}$ is also a closed compact set with interior $(X_A)_{> 0}$.
+Let $\tilde{f}=f|_{(X_A)_{\geq 0}}$.
+The domain of $\tilde{f}$ is a closed compact set, therefore there exists at least one point $ x^*\in (X_A)_{\geq 0}$ that minimizes $\tilde{f}$.
 Since $x^*$ is a minimum of $\tilde{f}$ on $(X_A)_{\geq 0}$, and $f$ is defined by the same polynomial, then $x^*$ is both a critical point and a local minimum of $f$. \end{proof}